drostark/Titanic-Data-Analysis/README.md

    - Analyze the survival rate based on the presence of family members (siblings/spouses and parents/children).

    ![Survival Rate by Presence of Family](plot12.png)

-Please note that the actual plots are not shown here as this is a text-based interface.
-You can generate the plots using data visualization libraries such as Matplotlib or Seaborn by following the provided instructions.